-- (14) Ships shall at all times when at sea, or in port (except when out of service), be so manned or equipped as to ensure that any initial fire alarm is immediately received by a responsible member of the crew on the bridge or at the continuously manned control station should this station be in a location other than on the bridge and when more than 12 passengers are carried the navigation bridge shall be manned at all times. - (15) The control panel of fixed fire detection and fire alarm systems shall be designed on the fail-safe principle (e.g., an open detector circuit shall cause an alarm condition). - (16) The fire detection and fire alarms system required by subsection (10) shall comply with the following requirements- - (a) it shall be centralised in a continuously manned central control station, which may be the navigation bridge; - (b) in addition, controls for fire pumps and emergency fire pumps, remote closing of the watertight and semi-watertight doors, fire doors, release of smoke from machinery spaces and shutting down the ventilation fans shall be centralised in the same location as that referred to in paragraph (a) above; - (c) the ventilation fans shall be capable of reactivation by the crew at the continuously manned control station; - (d) the control panels in the central control station shall be capable of indicating open or closed positions of watertight and semi-watertight doors, fire doors, on or off status of the detectors, manual call points, alarms and fans; - (e) the control panel shall be continuously powered and shall have an automatic change-over to standby power supply in case of loss of normal power supply; and - (f) the control panel shall be powered from the main source of electrical power and the emergency source of electrical power.
+- (14) Ships shall at all times when at sea, or in port (except when out of service), be so manned or equipped as to ensure that any initial fire alarm is immediately received by a responsible member of the crew either: - (a) on the bridge; or - (b) at the continuously manned control station should this station be in a location other than on the bridge; and - (c) when more than 12 passengers are carried the navigation bridge shall be manned at all times. - (15) The control panel of fixed fire detection and fire alarm systems shall be designed on the fail-safe principle (e.g., an open detector circuit shall cause an alarm condition).

-36 Refer to the Code on Alerts and Indicators adopted by the IMO by Resolution A.1021(26).
+22 Refer to the Code on Alerts and Indicators adopted by the IMO by Resolution A.1021(26).

-- (17) A special alarm, operated from the navigation bridge and fire control station, shall be fitted to summon the crew and this alarm may be part of the ship's general emergency alarm system and shall be capable of being sounded independently of the alarm to the passenger spaces. - (18) A fixed fire detection and fire alarm system complying with the provisions of the Fire Safety Systems Code shall be installed on cabin balconies of ships to which SOLAS Chapter II-2, Part B, regulation 5.3.4 applies, when furniture and furnishings on such balconies are not as defined in section 6.7(1)(d), subparagraphs (i),(ii),(iii), (vi) and (vii).
+- (16) The fire detection and fire alarms system required by subsection (10) shall comply with the following requirements- - (a) it shall be centralised in a continuously manned central control station, which may be the navigation bridge; - (b) in addition, controls for fire pumps and emergency fire pumps, remote closing of the watertight and semi-watertight doors, fire doors, release of smoke from machinery spaces and shutting down the ventilation fans shall be centralised in the same location as that referred to in paragraph (a) above; - (c) the ventilation fans shall be capable of reactivation by the crew at the continuously manned control station; - (d) the control panels in the central control station shall be capable of indicating open or closed positions of watertight and semi-watertight doors, fire doors, on or off status of the detectors, manual call points, alarms and fans; - (e) the control panel shall be continuously powered and shall have an automatic change-over to standby power supply in case of loss of normal power supply; and - (f) the control panel shall be powered from the main source of electrical power and the emergency source of electrical power. - (17) A special alarm, operated from the navigation bridge and fire control station, shall be fitted to summon the crew and this alarm may be part of the ship's general emergency alarm system and shall be capable of being sounded independently of the alarm to the passenger spaces. - (18) A fixed fire detection and fire alarm system complying with the provisions of the Fire Safety Systems Code shall be installed on cabin balconies of ships to which SOLAS Chapter II-2, Part B, regulation 5.3.4 applies, when furniture and furnishings on such balconies are not as defined in section 6.7(1)(d), subparagraphs (i),(ii),(iii), (vi) and (vii).